Microsoft

 SharePoint and Facebook!?

 Microsoft SharePoint is a great Enterprise Portal framework and contains a lot of collaboration and management features out of the box.
 SharePoint also has the abilities to find users and their knowledge using a social distance algorithm, but it has lacked some of the social features that applications such as Facebook successfully has implemented and been recognized for.
 Microsoft even owns a smaller part of the Facebook company.
-The enterprise equivalent of Web 2.
+The enterprise equivalent of Web 2.0 – Enterprise 2.0 is steadily increasing and to make it work for the knowledge worker of today you have to include the social features.
+There are now numerous third party applications you can use to leverage your SharePoint installation to an Enterprise 2.0 portal, I previously blogged about some of them.

 Internet Explorer